Food and Diet

 Weight gain and exercise

 Eating a poor diet can lead to weight gain.
-Excess weight can lead to being less active, which can make MS symptoms worse.
+Excess weight can lead to being less active or more stress on joints, which can make MS symptoms worse.
 Eating well can improve your energy levels and help you stay active.
 This is important for managing the physical and mental challenges of MS.1

 A poor diet and weight gain also can lead to other health conditions like diabetes, high blood pressure, and high cholesterol.
 Having one or more of these conditions increases your risk for heart attacks and strokes.
 These conditions also have been linked to worsening disability and severity of MS.1